On September 20th, 2019 Millions of young people marched through the streets of cities worldwide to rescue their future and call for action.

 If the adults of this generation simply stand by and let this happen,

-that is beyond anything before seen in recorded human history.
+it will bring suffering beyond anything before seen in recorded history.

 [Details of power in top corporations (69 0f 100)]

-The world's corporate controlled financial and political systems put global power in the hands of a tiny group of people, almost all of whom use that power to create and perpetuate the fantasy of perpetual growth.
-Consumerism is the disease used to continue making a few inexcusably rich.
+The world's corporate controlled financial and political systems puts global power in the hands of a tiny group of people, almost all of whom use that power to create and perpetuate the fantasy of perpetual growth and consumerism in order to continue making them inexcusably rich.
 How rich?